tensorflow/tfjs-examples/mnist-node/README.md

 This example shows you how to train MNIST (using the layers API) under Node.js.

-This model will compute accuracy after one pass through the training dataset (60,000 samples) and evaluate 50 images from the test data set for accuracy.
+This model will compute accuracy after one pass through the training dataset (60,000 samples) and evaluate 50 images from the test data set for accuracy after each epoch.

 Prepare the node environment:
 ```sh